Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Terms-of-Service.md

 When using our service, some data is stored to ensure everything runs smoothly.
 Below is a brief summary of what we store, however, for more details, please see our [Privacy Policy](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Privacy-Policy.md).

-- Your Discord User ID
+- Discord IDs (Snowflakes IDs) for users, guilds, roles, threads, and messages
 - Data from documents created, modified, reviewed, or deleted by you
 - Files attached to documents during whole lifetime of the document's modification history
 - Discord IDs of Guilds in which documents are attributed, or settings are associated